PavanRangani/docs/docs/prd/incentive-stock/grant.md

 ### UX Rule

+- Stock and Grant can't be added in disposed tab.

 - For `Stock Grant` type incentive stock
   - show `Dispose` action in vertmore.
-  - On click, open dispose dialog when system ask `Disposed On`.
+  - On click, open dispose dialog when system ask `Disposed On` date.
 Its a mandatory field.
 - For other types of incentive stock
-  - When all vesting schedules in the grant are completed, consider the grant is disposed.
+  - When all vesting schedules in the grants are completed, consider the grant is disposed.
   - Once grant is disposed then it auto-moved from active tab to disposed tab.
 - Show all `Disposed` grant in `Disposed` tab.